Computed Tomography (CT) in Dallas, TX

 Now offering the latest CT technology that delivers high-definition CT imaging for confident diagnosing while lowering radiation dose.

-Computed Tomography (CT), formerly known as a CAT scan, uses X-ray and computer equipment to produce cross-sectional images of body structures, tissues, and organs.
+Computed Tomography (CT), formerly known as a CAT scan, is a radiology technique uses X-ray and computer equipment to produce cross-sectional images of body structures, tissues, and organs.
 CT imaging provides the unique ability to visualize soft tissue, bones, muscle, internal organs, and blood vessels.

 What are some common uses of CT?